Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 The boat is 30.5 feet long x 10 feet wide, and fairly stable – we also use a drogue (sea parachute) which stabilises the boat further when we are out over deep water.
 The boat is not high off the water so the seabirds are often within metres of us, either flying around or settled on the water next to us.
 There’s also 1 metre high side walls all around the boat which are perfect to lean against for stability and when taking photos.

 The boat is pretty basic in terms of facilities.
 For seating there are a couple of benches and a few big chilly bins (so there can be a bit of standing involved).
-There’s a small private marine toilet onboard as well.
-An overhead canopy offers great shade when it's sunny, and there's pull down plastic sides to shelter behind if the weather gets a bit wet.
+An overhead canopy offers shade when it's sunny, and there's pull down plastic sides to shelter behind if the weather gets a bit wet.
 Lifejackets are available for all onboard.
+There’s also a small basic marine toilet onboard – there’s a couple of steps down into the enclosed toilet area so care must be taken when entering to avoid falling as the boat moves about.

 • There’s lots of accommodation and food options locally in Tutukaka and Ngunguru (a nearby coastal village).